25.8 million Americans have diabetes.

 - – Gastroparesis (Stomach Nerve Damage)

 Social Security addresses diabetes in listing 9.00(b)(5).
 If your diabetes is uncontrolled, it can cause considerable health complications.
 These complications can cause irreversible conditions that may prevent you from being able to work.
-If you believe that your diabetes is preventing you from the ability to work, please contact the attorneys at Kasunic & Weeks Co., LPA for further information regarding applying for Social Security Benefits.
+If you believe that your diabetes is preventing you from the ability to work, please contact the attorneys at the Kasunic Law Firm for further information regarding applying for Social Security Benefits.